-- A. Voting in the Municipal Clerk's office Second primary (runoff) election absentee ballots to be voted in the Municipal Clerk's office should be available as soon as possible after the first primary election.
+- A. Voting in the Municipal Clerk's Office Second primary (runoff) election absentee ballots to be voted in the Municipal Clerk's Office should be available as soon as possible after the first primary election.
 The deadline for casting absentee ballots in the Municipal Clerk's Office is 12:00 p.m. (noon) on the Saturday immediately preceding a Tuesday election, the Thursday immediately preceding a Saturday election, or the second day immediately preceding the date of an election held on any other day.
 (Miss.
 Code Ann. § 23-15-715(a)) - B. Voting by Mail Absentee ballots should be available for the second primary election as soon as possible following the first primary election.
-The deadline for the Municipal Clerk's actual receipt of absentee ballots returned by mail is 5:00 p.m. on the day preceding the election.
+The deadline for the Municipal Clerk's actual receipt of absentee ballots returned by mail is five business days after the date of election if the ballot envelope is postmarked on or before Election Day.
 (Miss.
 Code Ann. § 23-15-721)